 - Ube extract — this gives the ice cream that bright, vibrant color and a more pronounced ube flavor.
 You can also buy this from an Asian supermarket or Amazon.

 - Vanilla extract — goes very well with ube.

 - Heavy cream — this is called differently in different countries but for best results, choose cream that has milk fat content between 36 and 40%.

 And like I mentioned, this recipe doesn’t require an ice cream machine.

 What I highly recommend are freezer-safe containers with tight-fitting lids to store your ice cream in.
 I love these ice cream containers and own several in different colors.

-In a large bowl, stir condensed milk, ube jam, ube extract and vanilla extract until incorporated.
+In a large bowl, stir condensed milk, ube jam, ube extract and vanilla extract.

 Ice cream making tips

 Easy, right?
 Here are more tips for perfect purple yam ice cream every time.